+Historical background.
 At the beginning of the 20th century, Spain remained at a relatively low level of industrial development.
 According to census data, in 1900 roughly 70pc of the working population worked in agriculture and only 12.5pc worked in manufacturing.
 Industrialization only proceeded slowly, with the industrial sector only growing marginally in total employment by 3pc, adding a little bit less than 40,000 jobs nation-wide in the first decade of the century.
 At that time, the largest share of the industrial sector was made up of sectors associated with primary goods, such as the exploitation of mines or the production of construction material.

-Spatial distribution of economic activity.
-In terms of the spatial distribution of the population, most of the population was still concentrated in predominantly rural and agricultural areas such as Andalucía or Castilla y León.
-Major urban centers such as Oviedo, Valencia, Bilbao, Madrid and Barcelona concentrate most of the industrial activity as can be seen by the map in Figure 4 indicating the spatial distribution of manufacturing employment.
+In terms of the spatial distribution of the population, most of the population was still concentrated in predominantly rural and agricultural areas such as Andalucía10 or Castilla y León.
+Major urban centers such as Oviedo, Valencia, Bilbao, Madrid and Barcelona concentrate most of the industrial activity as can be seen by the map in Figure 3 indicating the spatial distribution of manufacturing employment.
 The industrial structure of those urban centers was heterogeneous.
-For example, Barcelona was highly specialized in the cotton textile industry, while Valencia specialized in garments.
-Because of natural endowments mining and associated downstream industries dominated Oviedo and Jaen.
-The Basque country had an early advantage in the heavy metal industries, featuring numerous Martin-Siemens open-hearth furnaces for steel production as well as other fixed installations.
+In terms of internal migration, up